lawrencepenano/eastadvantage_fe/README.md

 3. run npm run dev

-Note: Please make sure that this front end is serving under localhost:5173 to avoid cors error same with back end make sure you are running itn under localhost:8000
+Note: Please make sure that this front end is serving under localhost:5173 to avoid cors error same with back end make sure you are running it under localhost:8000